 Since its creation in 2008, the Elecnor Foundation has been projecting the more human side of engineering with solid values through all its actions, geared towards:

-▶ The development of water and energy infrastructure for social purposes to benefit those who most need it as well as the environment.
+- > The development of water and energy infrastructure for social purposes to benefit those who most need it as well as the environment. - > Fostering training and research to nurture the professional development and projection of young people.